calchulus/charitETH/README.md

 Solution:

-a one-stop portal for charities to input their Ethereum address and manage their crypto contriutions.
+a one-stop portal for charities to input their Ethereum address and manage their crypto contributions.

 From here, they view all the recent donations they have received, generate a QR code to collect more donations, and liquidate into stable assets that they can actually use within their jurisdictions.